VeraPancaldiLab/MOSNA_GUI/README.md

 - sample_cell = patient and sample for each cell
 - markers = all biomarkers for each cell sort by sample and patient

+You must fill **General**, **IF_import** and **IMC_import** sections.

 ### Step 2: Draw Tysserand Spatial Networks

-This step generate Tysserand networks for each patient/sample
+This step generate Tysserand networks for each patient/sample.
+You must fill **Tysserand** section.

 ### Step 3: Generate Assortativity

+For this step you must fill **Assortativity** section.
+This step allow you to generate assortativity for each patient/sample networks and for an aggregate data of one type of data (all IF for one panel for exemple)

 ### Step 4: Plot Niches Analysis

+In this step you must fill **NAS** section.
+This step will generate for you niches composition and all networks recolored by niche for each patient/sample and also the niche composition for aggregated nodes for all images of one type.

 # Exemple of using